georgeartem/transcendence/README.md

 ### 8.5 Base-φ:

-We assume the vacuum is a φⁿ matrix enveloping a unity field:
+We assume the vacuum is a φⁿ matrix is a reality enveloping unity field:

 $$
 \mathbf{\Phi} =